 Blood tests that can rapidly identify signs of infection (such as antibodies to the worm) have been developed.
 (Antibodies are proteins produced by the immune system to help defend the body against a particular attack, including that by parasites.)
 However, the value of blood tests is limited because they cannot distinguish between worms that cause lymphatic filariasis and some other worms nor between past and current infection.

-The best protection against lymphatic filariasis is to reduce the number of mosquito bites by doing the following:
+The best protection against lymphatic filariasis for individuals is to reduce the number of mosquito bites by doing the following:

-In areas where lymphatic filariasis is common, diethylcarbamazine can help prevent infection.
-These drugs reduce the number of microfilariae in the blood of infected people and thus prevent the infection's spread.
-In some areas, diethylcarbamazine has been added to table salt.
+In areas where lymphatic filariasis is common, annual mass-treatment programs can help prevent the spread of infection.
+Mass treatment reduces the number of microfilariae in the blood of infected people and thus prevents the infection's spread by mosquitoes.

 Typically, lymphatic filariasis is treated with diethylcarbamazine.
 This drug is taken by mouth for 1 or 12 days.
 It kills microfilariae and some adult worms.